Back to index

 Goal & Core Rules

-• Each row must contain 1–9 exactly once.
+• Each row must contain every digit for that grid size exactly once.

-• Each column must contain 1–9 exactly once.
+• Each column must contain every digit for that grid size exactly once.

 • Well-posed puzzles typically have a single unique solution.